openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

    -  The preferred method for doing this in OpenedX Django applications is to inherit the "TimeStampedModel" class.

-   -  If for some reason you can not inherit from "TimeStampedModel" use the following naming conventions:
+   -  If for some reason you can not inherit from "TimeStampedModel use the following naming conventions:

       -  Created date should be named: “created”